Location: Edmonton, Alberta, Canada

-Bruce is an Acadian Maritimer transplanted to Alberta, where he completed his Bachelor of Arts and obtained the distinction of First Class Honours, along with a Certificate in Globalization and Global Governance.
+Bruce is an Acadian Maritimer transplanted to Alberta, where he completed his Bachelor of Arts with First Class Honours, along with a Certificate in Globalization and Global Governance.
 Bruce went home for a few years to obtain a law degree at Dalhousie University, and returned to us in January 2014 as an articling student.
-Bruce was admitted to the Alberta Bar as a lawyer on July 3, 2015.
+Bruce was admitted to the Alberta Bar as a lawyer in July 2015.

 In the past, Bruce has worked as a chicken farmer, tour guide and tour writer, machinist, window deliverer, construction, project manager for a retail outlet, and labourer.
 He is devoted to his wife, Denise, and their newborn daughter, Hali.
 Bruce likes to bring his three-legged dog, Maui to work with him when he can.
-Bruce enjoys camping, dirt biking, travelling, learning new languages, and practicing yoga.
+Bruce enjoys camping, dirt biking, travelling, learning new languages, and especially doing these with his family.
 He is fluent in English, French, and Spanish.

 Bruce is a well-rounded regular guy who brings to the law a strong sense of justice.
 To that end, Bruce dedicated much of his free time during law school to volunteer work.
 Throughout that time, he volunteered at Halifax’s Immigrant Settlement and Integration Services, where he assisted refugees and other immigrants with their immigration-related paperwork.
 He also volunteered his time working at Dalhousie Student Advocacy Services, where he acted as advocate for students pursuing academic appeals or facing disciplinary matters before administrative tribunals.
 As a lawyer, he has contributed to the community by volunteering at the Edmonton Community Legal Clinic as well as participating in the speakers committee for the Canadian Bar Association Family Law Section Edmonton.
 Bruce has also contributed to the updating of the Legal Education Society of Alberta Family Law Practice Manual twice.